 From the Los Angeles head west on the Santa Monica Freeway (I-10) to its end and continue north on Pacific Coast Highway.
-Turn north (right) on Temescal Canyon Road and drive 1.1 miles, cross Sunset Blvd. and into the parking area for Temescal Gateway Park.
+Turn north (right) on Temescal Canyon Road and drive 1.1 miles, cross Sunset Blvd. and into Temescal Gateway Park.

-From 405 Freeway go west on Sunset Blvd. to Pacific Palisades and turn right into Temescal Gateway Park.
+From 405 Freeway. go west on Sunset Blvd. to Pacific Palisades and turn right into Temescal Gateway Park.